hydraulic-institute/edb/source/home.md

 # Engineering Data Book
 The HI Engineering Data Book is a comprenhensive guide for pump users, pump manufacturers and engineers in need of references for pump principles, calculations and unit conversions.
-It covers topics like Net Positive Suction Head, Pump and System Curves, and frictional losses, and utilizes standards developed by
+It covers topics like Net Positive Suction Head, Pump and System Curves, and frictional losses, utilizing standards developed by
 HI and other reputable sources.
+The data book will be updated frequently with new information.

+To search for specific words or topics, use the search bar on the upper left corner of each page.

-To toggle between U.S. and metric units, use the toggle button on the upper right corner of each page **(Note: If a page does not contain this button, it is implied that this page only deals with one set of units).**
+To toggle between U.S. and metric units, use the toggle button on the upper right corner of each page **(Note: If a page does not contain a unit button, the page only deals with one set of units).**

 <units us = "This page is currently set to U.S. customary units." metric = "This page is currently set to metric units."/>